machinezone/IXWebSocket/README.md

 If your company or project is using this library, feel free to open an issue or PR to amend this list.

 - [Machine Zone](https://www.mz.com)
-- [Tokio](https://gitlab.com/HCInk/tokio), a discord library focused on audio playback with node bindings.
+- [Tokio](https://github.com/liz3/tokio), a discord library focused on audio playback with node bindings.
 - [libDiscordBot](https://github.com/tostc/libDiscordBot/tree/master), an easy to use Discord-bot framework.
 - [gwebsocket](https://github.com/norrbotten/gwebsocket), a websocket (lua) module for Garry's Mod
-- [DisCPP](https://github.com/DisCPP/DisCPP), a simple but feature rich Discord API wrapper
+- [DisCPP](https://github.com/DisCPP/DisCPP), a simple but feature rich Discord API wrapper (archived as of Oct 8, 2021)
 - [discord.cpp](https://github.com/luccanunes/discord.cpp), a discord library for making bots
 - [Teleport](http://teleportconnect.com/), Teleport is your own personal remote robot avatar
 - [Abaddon](https://github.com/uowuo/abaddon), An alternative Discord client made with C++/gtkmm